rablewis/docker-gitbox/README.md

 Installation:
 -------------

 Gitbox requires docker to be installed and operational.
-You can then either download this image from [hub.docker.com] (https://hub.docker.com/r/nmarus/docker-gitbox/), or clone this repository from [github.com] (https://github.com) and build the image locally.
+You can then clone this repository from [github.com] (https://github.com) and build the image locally.

 The [master branch] (https://github.com/nmarus/docker-gitbox) is where all development is done.
 The [stable branch] (https://github.com/nmarus/docker-gitbox/tree/stable) is where all feature testing has been completed.
 The [hub.docker.com] (https://hub.docker.com/r/nmarus/docker-gitbox/) repository is built from the stable branch.
 Review the [README.md] (https://github.com/nmarus/docker-gitbox/blob/stable/README.md) for the stable branch as it is often quite different than that of the master branch.
 The master branch is in flux and features are constantly being tweaked and added.